AkilaMohan/Gaussian/README.md

 ## Result:
-Thus the program to find the Gaussian Elimination with partial pivoting of a matrix is written and verified using python programming.
+Thus the program to find the solution of a matrix using Gaussian Elimination is written and verified using python programming.